microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 - Website supports both anonymous and authenticated access.
 Forced page refresh and/or new conversation is not mandated
 - End-user is able to sign in through the web page, and is recognized by the bot immediately
-- End-user is able to sign in thru the bot, and recognized by the web page immediately
+- End-user is able to sign in through the bot, and is recognized by the web page immediately
 - End-user is able to sign in thru the web page, and sign out thru the bot
 - End-user is able to sign in thru the bot, and sign out thru the web page
 - OAuth access token is saved as part of the conversation state or user state